soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ### Normative model

-A prompt is constructed in several parts in order to provide relevant context to the LLM.
+A prompt is constructed in several parts (_tell it who it is_, _tell it what it know_, _tell it how to answer_, _tell it what data to use_) in order to provide relevant context to the LLM.
 The prompt to _tell it who it is_ identifies a human role for the chat bot as a "Data Analyst".
-The user-assistant pairs in the stage of _tell it what it knows_ describe how the selected values can be [interpretted in the social sciences](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx).
+The user-assistant pairs in the stage of _tell it what it knows_ describe the general context of the chat domain and how the selected values can be [interpretted in the social sciences](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx).
 These descriptions outline the meaning of the values.
-And penultimate prompt to _tell it how to answer_ provides [examples of outputs](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/gpt_examples/WVS_examples.xlsx).
+And the penultimate prompt to _tell it how to answer_ provides [examples of expected outputs](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/gpt_examples/WVS_examples.xlsx) given data about a certain country.
 The final prompt is to _tell it what data to use_ for the selected country.

 At the stage of _tell it what data to use_, we apply a model that maps the values of a country onto different value scales based on the z-scores.
 The distribution of countries along the value scale represents the leaning of values towards one value or the other.
-For example, a country with a z-score of more than 3 would be considered to "have extremely secular values".
-The distribution (or the values associated with it) are devoid of any notion of ranking based on the value scores of countries.
+For example, a country with a z-score of more than 3 on the traditional vs secular values metric would be considered to "have extremely secular values".
+We would like to note that z-score values are devoid of any notion of ranking of country values as better or worse.

 We use the following function to translate z-scores into evaluation words:

 ```python
 def describe(thresholds, words, value):